greenarmor/bamboo/docs/cli/jwt-auth-toolkit.md

 Rerunning `php bin/bamboo auth.jwt.setup` performs drift correction without deleting existing users:

 - The command respects existing `AUTH_JWT_SECRET` values, only generating a new secret when the entry is missing or blank.【F:src/Console/Command/AuthJwtSetup.php†L72-L105】
-- User stores that already contain data are preserved.【F:src/Console/Command/AuthJwtSetup.php†L108-L139】
+- User stores that already contain data are preserved, and non-JSON backends are never mutated by the command.【F:src/Console/Command/AuthJwtSetup.php†L108-L233】
-- Module registration is skipped when `JwtAuthModule` is already listed.【F:src/Console/Command/AuthJwtSetup.php†L152-L210】
+- Module registration is skipped when `JwtAuthModule` is already listed.【F:src/Console/Command/AuthJwtSetup.php†L304-L347】

 This makes the command safe to wire into provisioning scripts, CI smoke tests, or recovery playbooks.